I’m James, a new graduate from the University of California’s commencement ceremony.

 Day One – The Adventure Begins

-I will be taking the old-fashioned Mother Road Route 66 to Santa Monica Pier in California.
+I will take the old-fashioned Mother Road Route 66 to Santa Monica Pier in California.

-I also had a great visit at Southwestern University and I got to meet some of the students there.
+I also had a great visit to Southwestern University and met some of the students there.

-The journey is going well so far but it’s only day one!
+The journey is going well, but it’s only day one!
 The adventure has just begun!

 Day Two of the Adventure

-Along my way today, I discovered some beautiful lakes and some other great scenery such as red rock formations.
+Along my way, I discovered some beautiful lakes and other great scenery, such as red rock formations.

-I am also looking forward to visiting Meteor Crater in Arizona tomorrow, as well as the Grand Canyon.
+I am also looking forward to visiting Meteor Crater in Arizona tomorrow and the Grand Canyon.

 Day Three of the Adventure

-Tomorrow I have a very long drive of about 12 hours west towards California where there is much more waiting for me!
+Tomorrow I drive about 12 hours west towards California, where much more is waiting for me!

 Accessories that accompanied me during my journey